MicroEJ/docs/PlatformDeveloperGuide/uiChangeLog.rst

 **Changed**

-* Compatible with MicroUI API 3.1.0.
+* Compatible with `MicroUI API 3.1.0 <https://repository.microej.com/modules/ej/api/microui/3.1.0/>`_.
 * Check Immortals heap minimal size required by MicroUI implementation.
 * Change the EventGenerator Pointer event format.
 * Do no systematically use the GPU to draw intermediate steps of a shape.